daormar/debasher/doc/design_doc_resident.md

   restored (4.5).
 This replaces the marker file proposed before.
-- **`closed_ports`** (decided and done on 2026-09-20) lists the input ports whose `CLOSE` the brain thread had processed at the capture, that is, those with a `CLOSE` record at a position at or below `processed_upto`.
-It is taken at the same moment and on the same thread as the node state and `processed_upto`, so the three describe one instant, and by the order in which the brain thread processes the items, not by what the reader threads have read, since they run ahead of it.
+- **`closed_ports`** (decided and done on 2026-09-20) lists the input ports whose `CLOSE` the brain thread had processed at the capture, that is, those with a `CLOSE` record at a position at or below `capture_pos`.
+It is taken at the same moment and on the same thread as the node state and `capture_pos`, so the three describe one instant, and by the order in which the brain thread processes the items, not by what the reader threads have read, since they run ahead of it.
 Two other definitions were rejected, with a node of three ports: a closes before the round opens, and c closes after it,